tip-org/tools-paper/paper.md

 ## Defunctionalisation

-To support theorem provers that have no support for first-class functions and lambdas, a TIP problem can be defunctionalised [@Reynolds72Defunctionalisation].
+To support theorem provers that have no support for first-class functions and lambdas, a TIP problem can be defunctionalised [@defunc].
 This replaces all $\lambda$-functions in the problem with axiomatised function symbols.